-View on Google Maps.
+Click this link to view on Google Maps.

 Parking

 If you are coming to a show at Intrepid Theatre in the evening, you can park for free in the parking lot.
 Some of the other businesses in this lot are Serious Coffee, the Liquor Plus offices, and Thomas & Birch Kitchen and Bath.
 There is a designated accessible parking spot in front of Serious Coffee.